kurosakiaduma/animals/README.md

-# Mayfair Cupcake Shop
+# Learn about animals
-This is a webpage about a popular shop known for its speciality in cupcakes.
-It features the different kinds of cupcakes that are sold at the shop.
+This is a website that is in a full-screen background format that provides facts about a few listed animals .

 ### Prequisites